atomicpages/pretty-checkbox-react/docs/docs/getting-started/colors.md

 ## Locked

 In addition to `disabled` states, there's also this thing called `locked` state.
 Functionally speaking they are the same; however visually they are different.
 Disabling an input field changes the visual appearance, whereas `locked` does not.
-For the curious reader, under the hood PCR blocks user interaction using CSS `pointer-events: none`.
+For the curious reader, under the hood PCR blocks user interaction using some CSS magic with `pointer-events: none`.

 :::caution
-While this might seem enticing, there are some serious accessibility concerns with using this prop.
-Visually impaired users rely on contract top help them see ([WCAG 2 for more info](https://webaim.org/articles/contrast/)).
+While this might seem enticing, there are accessibility concerns with using this prop. ([See WCAG 2 for more info](https://webaim.org/articles/contrast/)).
 :::

 ```jsx live